Student Disability Services

-The process of identification begins by registering with the Student Disabilities Director.
+The process of identification begins by registering with the Access Center.
 This is the first step in arranging special accommodations and assistance.
 Students will receive accommodations only if appropriate verified documentation of a disability is on file and/or not over three years old.
 Medical, educational, psychological, and/or other evaluative information is considered documentations.
-The Student Disabilities Director will maintain the documentation in a secure and confidential place.
+The Access Center will maintain the documentation in a secure and confidential place.

 Nashville State will be responsible for the following: